 The management of Geo-Solutions was a key factor in the growth of this technology in the U.S. market for such applications as sludge stabilization and hazardous waste treatment.
-President Chris Ryan conceived and sold the first major application at the Jackson Lake Dam project in Wyoming.
+Chris Ryan, former President of Geo-Solutions, conceived and sold the first major application at the Jackson Lake Dam project in Wyoming.
 He also oversaw the construction of the first U.S. manufactured Deep Soil Mixing (DSM) rig and the first application of large diameter single shaft Shallow Soil Mixing (SSM) for the purpose of hazardous waste remediation.
-Vice Presidents Bob Schindler and Steve Day have been involved in the growth of application of various treatment technologies for sludge stabilization and waste remediation using In Situ Soil Mixing.
+Bob Schindler, President of Geo-Solutions, and Steve Day, Technical Director, have been involved in the growth of application of various treatment technologies for sludge stabilization and waste remediation using In Situ Soil Mixing.

 We have also been leaders in the In Situ Treatment / Stabilization / Solidification of Manufactured Gas Plant (MGP) wastes using a variation of In Situ Soil Mixing methods, but most commonly using ISS (in situ stabilization / solidification).

 Learn More about Deep Soil Mixing, In Situ Stabilization & Other Soil Mixing Techniques